Is Circling the Kaaba and Kissing the Black Stone Just Idol Worship?

 The criterion that matters

-The Islamic criterion for distinguishing monotheism from idolatry is not whether any physical object is involved in religious practice.
-It is whether ultimate reverence, fear, love, and dependence are directed toward God alone or shared with other entities.
-By that criterion, Islamic practice at the Kaaba is unambiguously monotheistic.
+The Islamic criterion for distinguishing monotheism from idolatry runs through whether ultimate reverence, fear, love, and dependence are directed toward God alone or shared with other entities.
+The criterion has nothing to do with whether physical objects are involved in religious practice.
+By the Islamic criterion, practice at the Kaaba is unambiguously monotheistic.
 The prayer said facing the Kaaba addresses God.
 The pilgrimage that includes circling it is a ritual whose every element is addressed to God.
 The Black Stone that is kissed is explicitly acknowledged to be materially inert.

-Calling this idol worship requires either ignoring what the worshippers say they are doing or adopting a definition of idolatry so broad that it would also condemn every Christian who faces an altar, every Jew who faces Jerusalem, and every Hindu who offers water to the sun — not because they worship the altar, the city, or the sun, but because they use physical orientation as part of religious practice.
-That definition is too broad to be useful.
+Calling this idol worship requires either ignoring what the worshippers say they are doing or adopting a definition of idolatry so broad that it would also condemn every Christian who faces an altar, every Jew who faces Jerusalem, every Hindu who offers water to the sun, and every secular person who places a hand over the heart during a national anthem, on the grounds that physical orientation is involved in symbolic practice.
+The definition that catches all of these as idolatry is too broad to do useful work.
+The Islamic definition, which targets the inner direction of worship rather than the outward shape of practice, is the definition that actually picks out idolatry from other forms of religious life.